singh1114/pythonprogramming/_posts/2021-09-12-game-development-using-pyglet-pongpong-part-iii.md

 ```

 - Here, since there are multiple dynamic objects (2 in our case, 1 paddle and 1 ball, walls are static) present and each object in some way or another interacts with each other (ball interact with walls as well, but since walls are static, we can just get their interaction as similar to how the ball interact with window borders).

-- We iterate for each object in `game_objects`, inside that iteration we again iterate for objects in `game_objects` and ignore whenever same object is encountered, that is, only distinct object interaction would be possible.
-Again the use of for loop in this case does not seem obvious, but when it comes to scaling the code, if we are introducing more objects, like 2 paddles or 2 balls then this for loop resolves many upcoming future errors.
+- We iterate for each object in `game_objects`, inside that iteration we again iterate for objects in `game_objects` and ignore whenever the same object is encountered, that is, only distinct object interaction would be possible.
+Again the use of for loop, in this case, does not seem obvious, but when it comes to scaling the code, if we are introducing more objects, like 2 paddles or 2 balls then this for loop resolves many upcoming future errors.

 - After ignoring the same object, then for loop execute the `update` method of outer loop object `obj1`, both objects have same update declaration, that is, it takes 4 parameters (excluding 1 self parameter) namely, `win_size` the game window dimensions `game_window.win_size`, `border` walls border `BORDER` (see, I got in flow and relied on python's implicit behaviour 😅, not using `global BORDER` at the start of function), `other_object` the second object (`obj2`) with which the first object (`obj1`) will interact and last parameter is `dt` the differential time, this `dt` will be used to identify the next position of objects (in our case, for the ball).

-Well, with this `update` function, the frame of window will update in every 1/120 seconds with new position for ball and paddle.
+Well, with this `update` function, the frame of the window will update every 1/120 seconds with a new position for the ball and paddle.

 - Paddle's position depends on keyboard click, but we are not fast enough to click it 120 times in a second, so each click will be stored in a buffer until paddle's update method is called and that would be 120 times in 1 second approximately, so it would result in a smooth experience without any delay in shifting paddle's position.

-Now, lets explore the update method of paddle class and ball class.
+Now, let's explore the update method of paddle class and ball class.

-### Paddle Update
+## Paddle Update

-Again, lets have a look at code first (the method is inside `Paddle` class, check [part 1](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-1) for this class definition):
+Again, let's have a look at code first (the method is inside `Paddle` class, check part 1 for this class definition):

 ```python
 # ./PongPong/pong/paddle.py